mementomoryn/rmm/wiki/FAQ.md

 In case you have granted the access, you can also generate the template from these repositories:

-## ReVanced certainly discouraged pre-patched APKs, so what makes this one safe?
+## ReVanced surely discouraged pre-patched APKs, so what makes this one safe?

 This repository is just a collection of _shell scripts_ to grab original APKs from **APKMirror**, **Uptodown**, and **Internet** Archive then patch the grabbed APKs with **Patches**, **Integrations**, and **CLI** of your choice using **GitHub Workflow Actions**.